|

 colours in this type of coat is attenuated

-fifteen recorded dogs, however, such decoration
+growth.
+In several recorded dogs, however, such

 can still be recognised in adults.